tmkcell/drisa/README.md

 - 4-bit opcode for 15 instructions: 0b1111 fetches an extra byte for an instruction not in the base ISA

 ### Base integer instruction set (DR-I)
+#### Notes
+- Instructions are layed out in machine code reverse of their assembly representation

 #### Register layout
 | Name                | Symbol | Real register |
 |---------------------|--------|---------------|